DomingoGP/libgrapheme_pascal/README.md

 All changes to original library are in the branch "pascal"

-pascal_src    contains the pascal implementation of libgrapheme. pascal_gen    modified source C codes to generate pascal include files. pascal_test   tests ported to pascal.
+pascal_src    contains the pascal implementation of libgrapheme.

+pascal_gen    modified source C codes to generate pascal include files.

+pascal_test   tests ported to pascal.

-To rebuild (not required to use the package) the pascal include files we need a c compiler.
+To rebuild (not required to use the package) the pascal include files, we need a c compiler.
 Tested with gcc 13.2.0

 **Since github don't allow files bigger than 100 MB if we want to run the tests we need to generate the include files.**